 In recent years, cloud-based solutions have challenged the status-quo, and SimScale is one of the companies leading the democratization of simulation or computer-aided engineering.
 SimScale makes very complex simulations easy and accessible via a standard web browser.
 With a free Community account that has no time limit or strings attached, this platform enables anyone in the world to set up and run simulations in parallel, and then post-process the results completely in the cloud, using only a normal laptop or PC and Internet connection.

-In the webinar below, you can learn how CFD simulation in the cloud can help you virtually test your designs to develop a proper natural ventilation strategy for buildings, ensure occupant comfort as well as indoor air quality, save energy, and reduce the costs of building design, operation, and maintenance.
+In the webinar below, you can learn how CFD software in the cloud can help you virtually test your designs to develop a proper natural ventilation strategy for buildings, ensure occupant comfort as well as indoor air quality, save energy, and reduce the costs of building design, operation, and maintenance.

 Watching it doesn’t require any simulation knowledge.
 As for the software needed to apply what you learn, SimScale provides free access to the Community account.
 Because SimScale is a cloud-based tool, the only things you need are a standard computer and Internet connection.